Scoop & Co

 Then yet more handy tools I use (some are from the **extras* bucket*):

-scoop install pwsh go docker kubectl helm make scoop install azure-cli azure-ps storageexplorer dotnet-sdk pulumi scoop install nodejs yarn openssl scoop install azure-functions-core-tools scoop install vcredist2019 linqpad notepadplusplus windows-terminal postman scoop install paint.net krita brackets scoop bucket add instrumenta https://github.com/instrumenta/bucket-instrumenta scoop install kubeval
+scoop install vscode scoop install go docker kubectl helm make scoop install azure-cli azure-ps storageexplorer dotnet-sdk scoop install nodejs yarn openssl scoop install azure-functions-core-tools scoop install vcredist2019 scoop install notepadplusplus windows-terminal postman scoop install paint.net krita brackets scoop install gh scoop bucket add instrumenta https://github.com/instrumenta/scoop-instrumenta scoop install kubeval scoop install conftest # SysInternals scoop install Autoruns ZoomIt DiskView ProcessExplorer TCPView # Used to install with scoop but are now in PSGallery Install-PackageProvider -Name NuGet -MinimumVersion 22.214.171.124 -Force -Scope CurrentUser Install-Module posh-git -Scope CurrentUser Install-Module oh-my-posh -Scope CurrentUser

 Other useful (possibly useful?) buckets that I've not yet had a use for: